nd-crane/trusted_ke/data/FAA_data/README.md

 Then, we remove the rows in that data with empty natural language description entries (column c119) in [preprocessing/remove_na.py](../preprocessing/remove_na.py) and outputs Maintenance_Text_Data_nona.csv.

 **Current State of FAA Data Access**\
 The link at the top (https://av-info.faa.gov/dd_sublevel.asp?Folder=%5CAID) does not work as of at least Feb 2024.
-They seem to have made the data only available through direct query.
-See the page: https://www.faa.gov/data_research/accident_incident at faa.gov, and click the link "Search Aviation Accident Reports" : https://www.ntsb.gov/Pages/AviationQueryV2.aspx
+However, it is available at the [Aviation Safety Information Analysis and Sharing (ASIAS) website](https://www.asias.faa.gov/apex/f?p=100:189:::NO).

+You can also query a record directly by going to [the accident_incident page at faa.gov](https://www.faa.gov/data_research/accident_incident) and clicking ["Search Aviation Accident Reports"](https://www.ntsb.gov/Pages/AviationQueryV2.aspx).
 For example, the first entry in the Maintenance_Text_data.csv, with the description "TAILWHEEL COCKED RIGHT PRIOR TO TKOF." can be searched by the date (15 March 1975), airplane make (CESSNA) city (IRON MOUNTAIN), and found here: https://www.ntsb.gov/Pages/brief.aspx?ev_id=47422&key=0